General Exam Guidelines

-The general examinations probe PhD students’ knowledge in core areas of physics and serve as a milestone that signals students’ readiness for research.
+The purpose of the General Examination is to ascertain the student’s knowledge in the core areas of Physics and to officially certify the student’s academic progress for further studies towards candidacy for the Ph.D. degree.
 Passing these examinations is required for the student to become a candidate for the PhD.

 Eligibility and Format